 Many programs use a standard method for saving files.
 There are two main variants to the method.
-In both cases, saving is chosen from a sequence of menus that normally lead to a dialogue box containing a writeable item for the name, an icon and an OK button.
+In both cases, saving is chosen from a sequence of menus that normally lead to a dialogue box containing an icon, an OK button and a box into which you can type the name you want to give the file.
 The filename will be set up as the name of the file that was originally loaded, or to a standard name for new files.